-At this time, we are performing wedding ceremonies by appointment for Knox County Residents only.
-At the Courthouse location for the couple and a limited number of quest.
+At this time, we are performing wedding ceremonies by appointment for Knox County Residents only, at the Old Courthouse location for the couple and a limited number of guests.

 We reserve the right to stop accepting applications for any service before closing time if the demand exceeds our ability to process all applications before our scheduled daily transaction submission.